jhntap/k8sNodeFailureNFSRWM/README.md

 Please note that while these samples have been tested in a specific environment, they may need to be adjusted for use in other setups.

-### Test Steps for Force Detach Feature in Trident iSCSI Backend
+### Test Steps for Force Detach Feature in Trident NFS Backend with ReadWriteMany Access Mode

 The following steps outline how to test the force detach feature of the Trident with iSCSI backend.
 This feature ensures that a Persistent Volume Claim (PVC) can be detached from a failed node and reattached to a healthy node, allowing the pod that uses the PVC to be rescheduled.